 The technology has also been boosted by the increasing use of hardware on vehicles such as GPS, front facing cameras and manual speed limiting systems.
 With this hardware already used by other systems on the vehicle, ISA becomes a simple matter of adding additional software.

-The importance of the adoption of the technology cannot be underestimated.
+The importance of the adoption of the technology cannot be overestimated.
 ISA is expected to reduce collisions by 30% and deaths by 20%.
-But waiting for the technology to trickle down from premium cars to the mass market, would take years longer than a regulatory approach.

 ISA has been trialled in many member states, and while drivers take a short time to adjust to the technology, the majority appreciated it.
 One obvious benefit, as Ford has pointed out in a recent marketing campaign, is that it helps drivers avoid speeding tickets.

 Click here to see presentations from the European Parliament workshop on new vehicle safety rules, held on 29/11/2018.

 Below is a list of some of the vehicles already for sale in Europe that feature a version of Intelligent Speed Assistance.